escapewindow/nightly-cot-poc/RULES.md

             "runId": "...",
         }
     }
-}
+}, {
+    ...
+}]
 ```
+ * the list of dictionaries contains information about each job in the chain of trust.  it starts with the decision task and continues on until 'this' task.
  * signed.

-* full-chain-of-trust.json:
- * a list of the above chain-of-trust.json files, and signed.
- * we could do this per-task, or have a report-generator task at the end that conglomerates, reports on auditable information / instance ids / etc.

 decision